What is counselling?

 What can I expect from my counsellor/therapist?

 You can expect to be heard, really heard.
-When you are with your counsellor it should feel like that that person is really interested in you and is trying to understand you.
+When you are with your counsellor it should feel like she is really interested in you and is trying to understand you.

 Why do people go to counselling?